pip-services/pip-services-docs/content/en/conceptual/caching/caching_basic/_index.md

 #### Retrieve

-To retrieve a cached value from memory, we can use the retrieve() method, which takes the correlation_id and the cached value’s key as input parameters.
+To retrieve a cached value from memory, we can use the retrieve() method, which takes the correlation_id and the cached value's key as input parameters.
 The code below shows how to use it.

 {{< tabsection >}}
    {{< include "./__code4_node.md" >}}